NixOS/nix/doc/manual/source/command-ref/nix-instantiate.md

   Just parse and evaluate the input files, and print the resulting values on standard output.
-  Derivations are not serialized and written to the store, but instead just hashed and discarded.
+  Store derivations are not serialized and written to the store, but instead just hashed and discarded.

   > **Warning**
   >